 Beware of Scams

-Because Banff welcomes many newcomers twice a year (summer and winter season), scammers try to take advantage of this unfortunately.
+Because Banff welcomes many newcomers twice a year (summer and winter season), scammers try to take advantage of this.
 Be wary if you are looking for housing and the rent is too good to be true / much lower than the rest of the accommodations offered.

 How Much Does Living in Banff Cost?

 Living in Banff is not cheap.
 As a resort town in the Rocky Mountains, it is one of the most expensive places in Canada.
 Living in Banff still remains somewhat affordable because you don’t have to pay Provincial Sales Tax (PST) on products in the province of Alberta.
 This means that VAT on products is not 13% like in Ontario, or 12% like in British Columbia, but only 5% (Goods and Sales Tax or GST).
-On a yearly basis, this makes a big difference in costs, as you can imagine.
+On a yearly basis, this makes a big difference in costs.

 What Is the Best Time to Do Seasonal Work?

 June through the first half of September is the busiest period in Banff.
-From December through March it is also quite busy.
-This is because of the holidays and ski season.
+From December through March the park is also quite busy.
+This is because of the holidays and the ski season.

 The only time when there is significantly less work in Banff is from (the second half of) September through November and from the end of March through April.

 All three International Experience Canada programs require you to have health insurance that will cover your stay in Canada.
 The insurance must cover the following: